Red Dog: True Blue: Production

+It serves as a prequel to the 2011 film Red Dog, detailing the early days of the Red Dog, the Pilbara Wanderer.
+Red Dog was played in the first film by Koko, but after Koko's death he was replaced with Phoenix. and was dedicated to his memory.
+A documentary about the life of Koko titled Koko: A Red Dog Story was released in 2019.

+Daniel Taplitz wrote the screenplay, Kriv Stenders directed the film, while Nelson Ross and Bryce Menzies served as producers.

+Filming took place on Karratha Station in the Pilbara region of Western Australia and in Perth in 2015.

+Cinematography was by Geoffrey Hall; Cezary Skubiszewski composed the score, and production design was by Sam Hobbs.

+The production studio was Good Dog Enterprises Pty Ltd.

+Release

-Filming began early in 2015 and was released on Boxing Day in 2016.
+Red Dog: True Blue was released on 25 or 26 December 2016.

 Reception

 Red Dog: True Blue has a 100% approval rating on Rotten Tomatoes based on reviews from 13 critics.

 The film grossed $5,218,716 at the Australian box office, a quarter of the original film's takings.

 Accolades

 Geoffrey Hall was nominated for Best Cinematography at the 7th AACTA Awards.

 Spin-off

 A spin-off documentary, titled Koko: A Red Dog Story was released in 2019.
 The film explores the life of Koko, who was cast as Red Dog in the original film.